timothywcrane/RTFM/README.md

 * No fancy pdf formatting.
 * No Unicode Support.
 * By default all intermediate output is deleted at the end of the script except for the final RTFM.pdf file
-* Super simple script..
-Fork Off!
+* Super simple script.
+Modify to your liking.

 ### Dependencies: